So, you’re looking for the Chromebook with the best screen.

 Now your picture is lower quality and doesn’t look as sharp.

-This is similar to what happens when you go from a smaller screen to a larger one with the same resolution.
+This is similar to what happens when you go from a smaller display to a larger one with the same resolution.
 Ideally, if you want the picture to remain sharp, you’ll need to increase the resolution of it.
-However, manufacturers don’t make Chromebooks that increase in resolution if the screen size increases, so it’s just something you’ll have to deal with.
+However, manufacturers don’t make laptops (or monitors) that increase in resolution if the screen size increases, so it’s just something you’ll have to deal with.

 This is how it usually goes: